brege/porkbun-ddns/README.rst

     domain=example.com
     data_dir=/var/lib/porkbun-ddns

-Install as a systemd timer to runs at a 5 minute interval and updates the A records on porkbun.com_.
+Install as a systemd timer that runs at a 5 minute interval and updates the A records on porkbun.com_.

 .. code-block:: bash